Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 in which $f$ is *convex*.
 Convex optimization problems are well understood.
 Their most attractive property is that when a minimizer exists, the minimizer is the unique global minimizer.

-Most convex optimization problems do not have a closed-from solution, with the quadratic problems of the previous chapters as a notable exception.
+Most convex optimization problems do not have a closed-form solution, with the quadratic problems of the previous chapters as a notable exception.
 We will hence again have to resort to descent methods to find an (arbitrary accurate) approximate solution.

 ## Convex sets and functions